vektorprogrammet/vektor-dashboard/README.md

 [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/) accessibility practices.\
 Radix Primitives is used in the component collection shadcn/ui provides.\
 In house UI components should use Radix Primitives when possible.

+### Playwright makes sure everything works as intended

+Playwright does e2e testing by running all tests in the different major browsers.
+This is our most important way of testing as functionality is tested in the same environment users interact with the application in.

 ### pnpm reduces the black hole that is node_modules